vosonlab/vosonlab.github.io/instructions.md

 After knitting a post the `index.Rmd` should also be knitted to re-build the site (to update meta data).

-Note: for time being we are committing everything in `_posts/`.
+Note: for time being we are committing everything in `_posts/` (but we are not committing data files).
 The `docs` directory which has the published static web site is updated automatically and does not need to be touched.

 ## Style